Mukul1127/Minecraft-Java-Flags/README.md

 4. **Red Hat Java 8** - has the Shenandoah garbage collector (It is the only Java 8 JDK with it).

 5. **OpenJ9** - consumes less memory at the cost of being *much* slower in Minecraft.
 It also uses totally different flags than any other Java build.
-This option is unrecommended.

-If you dont know what to pick, I recommend GraalVM, Adoptium, or Azul Platform ***Core***.
-You can download most of the good OpenJDK based ones from [here](https://adoptium.net/marketplace/), and you can download GraalVM from [here](https://www.graalvm.org/downloads/).
+If you dont know what to pick, I recommend GraalVM or Adoptium.
+You can download Adoptium from [here](https://adoptium.net/temurin/releases), and you can download GraalVM from [here](https://www.graalvm.org/downloads).

 <br>

 # Picking the correct Java version
 While any Java Distributor will work just fine, you should choose the correct java version for your game version.
-You can check the correct version using the [Minecraft Wiki](https://minecraft.wiki/).
+You can check the correct version using the [Minecraft Wiki](https://minecraft.wiki).
 Just search your game version with "Java Edition" at the beginning and check the "Minimum Java Version".

 Example: